The 3 layer technique to stay warm and dry

 Does your hiking jacket seem to have lost some of its waterproofing ability over time?
 Don't panic!
 Here's how to return it to optimal performance for dry hiking!

-How to choose a hiking fleece - title
+How to choose the best hiking fleece jacket according to your needs

 How to adjust your hiking backpack